 Nestled in the industrial Port Melbourne, Punchbowl Canteen provides a dog-friendly place for locals to caffeinate and grab a bite to eat.
 On the turfed outside area is the perfect place to perch your pooch while you order a delicious Falafel Bowl, Breakfast Poké or fresh Calamari.
 Punchbowl also has an exclusive weekend menu for Saturday and Sunday punters and, if you’re lucky, you may get a little canine friend drawn into your latte.
 The vibrant décor pairs well with the food, and is a bright contrast to the industrial surrounds of Port Melbourne.
 The sound of happy barks and laughter from those sharing the space makes it a joyous place to be.

 21 Hope St, Brunswick

 With a unique and expansive outdoor space, Lux Foundry warmly welcomes dogs of all shapes and sizes.
-In colder months, patrons eating in the outdoor space are provided with blankets and heaters, and coffee provided by Proud Mary is bound to warm you up.
-Whilst you watch your hound bounce around the terrace, feast on a sweet Raspberry Panna Cotta for breakfast or a delicious Pork Belly Bao for a lunchtime treat.
+In colder months, patrons eating in the outdoor space are provided with blankets and heaters, and coffee by Proud Mary will warm you up.
+Whilst you watch your hound bounce around the terrace, feast on sweet Raspberry Panna Cotta for breakfast or delicious Pork Belly Bao for a lunchtime treat.
 With the chance of you and your dog getting snapped and featured on their Instagram, this open and distinctive café is easily one of the most welcoming dog-friendly cafés in Melbourne.